suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.Output.Path

 The absolute path to the output root.
-This value is determined during pipeline execution if `buildDotNet` is true.
+This value is determined during pipeline execution if `pipelineOperations` contains **BuildDotNet**.

 ### Carpenter.Output.Binaries.Path

 The absolute path to the binaries output.
-This value is determined during pipeline execution if `buildDotNet` is true.
+This value is determined during pipeline execution if `pipelineOperations` contains **BuildDotNet**.

 ### Carpenter.Output.NuGet.Path

 The absolute path to the NuGet package output.
+This value is determined during pipeline execution if `pipelineOperations` contains **PackageNuGet**.

+### Carpenter.Output.TestCoverage.Path

-This value is determined during pipeline execution if `buildDotNet` is true.
+The absolute path to the test coverage reports output.
+This value is determined during pipeline execution if `pipelineOperations` contains **CollectTestCoverage**.

 ### Carpenter.Output.Tests.Path

 The absolute path to the test output.
-This value is determined during pipeline execution if `executeUnitTests` is true.

-### Carpenter.Output.TestCoverage.Path

-The absolute path to the test coverage reports output.
-This value is determined during pipeline execution if `executeUnitTests` is true.
+This value is determined during pipeline execution if `pipelineOperations` contains **TestDotNet**.

 ## Build Versioning